This homemade easy cranberry sauce requires just 15 minutes and 4 ingredients, including orange zest and honey to give it a great depth of flavor!

 I use this sauce in my leftover Thanksgiving turkey cranberry cream cheese sandwich (aka sandwich heaven!) and in my cranberry balsamic pork chops.

 Also in my whole wheat cranberry sauce muffins, which are great for breakfast or brunch around the holidays.

 And trust me, there will be more cranberry sauce recipes to come!

-- You can substitute fresh orange juice for the water if you want more orange flavor in your cranberry sauce.
+- You can substitute fresh orange juice for some or all of the water if you want more orange flavor in your cranberry sauce.